-(3) Where a child is referred to Peer Resolution, the Children Court may impose additional measures to ensure the welfare of the child.

-(4) The Attorney General may, by Order, amend Schedule 4, by deleting or adding an offence, subject to negative resolution of Parliament.

-41. Notwithstanding section 40, if the parent, Where the parent guardian or person with responsibility for the child withholds consent but the child withholds consent to referral to Peer Resolution but the consents child agrees to the matter being so referred, the Court may only refer the child to Peer Resolution where it considers it to be in the best interest of the child.
+- (3) Where a child is referred to Peer Resolution, the Children Court may impose additional measures to ensure the welfare of the child. - (4) The Attorney General may, by Order, amend Schedule 4, by deleting or adding an offence, subject to negative resolution of Parliament. - 41.
+Notwithstanding section 40, if the parent, Where the parent guardian or person with responsibility for the child withholds consent withholds consent to referral to Peer Resolution but the consents child agrees to the matter being so referred, the Court may only refer the child to Peer Resolution where it considers it to be in the best interest of the child.

-42. Before seeking the agreement of the child and Court to explain Peer parental consent under section 40, the Children Court Resolution shall explain the Peer Resolution process to the child and to the child's parent, guardian or person with responsibility for the child in language and in a manner that they understand.
+- 41A.
+Notwithstanding section 40, the Court may refer "Court may refer" a child to Peer Resolution where it considers it to be in ${ m Resolution\ in\ best}^{ m child\ to\ Peer}$ the best interest of the child. - 42.
+Before seeking the agreement of the child and Court to explain Peer parental consent under section 40, the Children Court Resolution shall explain the Peer Resolution process to the child and to the child's parent, guardian or person with responsibility for the child in language and in a manner that they understand.